Tian-Bai/Tian-Bai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'm pleased to announce that our research on using machine learning to predict patient outcomes in emergency department triage has been accepted for publication in the *Canadian Journal of Emergency Medicine*!
+I'm pleased to announce that our research on using machine learning to predict patient outcomes in emergency department triage has been accepted for publication in the Canadian Journal of Emergency Medicine!